sukykaur/AzureAUS/IaaSWebAppOverview.md

 ## Overview

+This reference architecture, implementation guide, and threat model are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment without additional configuration.
+Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

+## Architecture diagram and components
 ![Reference Architecture](https://github.com/sukykaur/AzureAUS/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20AU-Protected%20IaaS%20WebApp%20Reference%20Architecture.png?raw=true)

 This solution uses the following Azure services.
 Details of the deployment architecture are located in the [deployment architecture](#deployment-architecture) section.